danielzoch/pocketDSTR/README.md

 # Pocketbeagle Wi-fi Hotspot Walk-through

 **BELOW IS A STEP BY STEP GUIDE ON ENABLING INTERNET THROUGH USB AND DOWNLOADING HOSTAPD.
-IT ALSO INCLUDES HOW TO AUTOMATE THIS PROCESS USING YOUR POCKETBEAGLE.**
+IT ALSO INCLUDES HOW TO AUTOMATE A WIFI HOTSPOT USING YOUR POCKETBEAGLE.**
 First, enable Ethernet through USB on your Pocketbeagle by plugging it into your computer.
 Follow these steps to do so: